eliweissler/Colin_Eli_Kai_Math178_Final/README.md

-  *skikit_supervised.ipynb: Notebook for prototyping the classifier, taken from sklearn example *neural_net.ipynb: Now abandoned attempt at recreating a published neural network for human activity recognition *Human Activity Recognition with Keras and CoreML original.ipynb: Another neural network test notebook
+  *skikit_supervised.ipynb: Notebook for prototyping the classifier, taken from sklearn example *neural_net.ipynb: Now abandoned attempt at recreating a published neural network for human activity recognition *Human Activity Recognition with Keras and CoreML original.ipynb: Another neural network test notebook *basic_quaternions.ipynb: Some basic quaternion operations *alignAccelerations.ipynb: Testing out the rotating and aligning scheme

+  4) readers: all the necessary data-wrangling *createFeatVects.py: general code for creating feature vectors from a csv of individual observations *mobiActReader.py: code for assembling the mobiAct data from the file structure it comes in and for resampling to 50 hz.
+Also creates feature vectors for it.
+   *motionsense_reader.py: code for assembling the motionsense data into a big csv of observations *UCI_HAR_reader.py: code for assembling the UCI-HAR data into a big csv of observations

+  5) visualizing_data: code for visualizing our data and creating figures *fftVisualization.py: visualizing the power spectra of our acceleration data *orientation_and_rotation_plots.py: creating plots of the acceleration over time and of the PCA axes *pcaVisualization.py: creating plots of the PCA axes *sphere_plot.py: (very messy) code for plotting data on a sphere *spline_sphere_plot.py: code for plotting data on a sphere, with better interpolation *visualization/visualization_2.ipynd: general purpose visualiztion notebook for testing